fatlard1993/vanilla-bean-components/README.md

 ## Result

 - A Proxy based observable state utility
-- A css in js solution leveraging postcss
+- A runtime css in js solution leveraging postcss
 - A Class interface wrapping an HTMLElement, observable state, and a handful of common utilities for interaction and manipulation
 - A bunch of re-usable Components for common interfaces
 - A demo server and suite of demos and examples to illustrate the usage and benefits of the pattern